 - Shared Memory: The amount of shared memory in GB to allocate for the compute session.
-It can be set up to 2 GB by default (can be configured by admins)and cannot be greater than the amount specified in RAM.
+Shared memory will use some part of the memory set in RAM.
+Therefore, it cannot be greater than the amount specified in RAM.

 - GPU: The unit of GPU to allocate to the compute session.
 The maximum value depends on the resource policy applied to the user.

 - Sessions: The number of compute sessions to be created with the specified settings.
-You can specify this value when you need to create the same computational sessions at once.
+You can specify this value when you need to create the same compute sessions at once.

 Now a new compute session is created in the RUNNING tab.

 In the RUNNING tab, you can check the information on the currently running sessions.
 FINISHED tab shows the list of terminated sessions and OTHERS tab shows the compute sessions with errors.
 For each session, you can check the information such as session environments, the amount of allocated and used resources, session starting time, etc.

 Superadmins can query all compute session information currently running (or terminated) in the cluster, and users can view only the sessions they have created.

 Compute session list may not be displayed normally due to intermittent network connection problems, and etc. This can be solved by refreshing the browser page.

 The resource statistics are displayed at the top of the screen.
 You can check the amount of resources currently used and the total amount of resources that can be allocated.
 The display bars are divided into upper and lower parts.
 The upper part shows the resource allocation status in the current scaling group and the lower part shows the allocation status of total accessible resources.